Ptujec/LaunchBar/Transcripts/README.md

 ## Settings

-When holding <kbd>option</kbd> while pressing <kbd>enter</kbd>, you can decide if you want to include time markers and links or not by default.
+When holding `option` while pressing `enter`, you can decide if you want to include time markers and links or not by default.

-If you hold <kbd>command</kbd> when confirming to download a transcript, it will use just the text with no markers or links.
+If you hold `command` when confirming to download a transcript, it will use just the text with no markers or links.

 ## Good to Know